 Leaper, C., Anderson, K. J., & Sanders, P. (1998).
 Moderators of gender effects on parents' talk to their children: A meta-analysis.
 Developmental Psychology, 34, 3-27.

 2. Other Review Papers

 Leaper, C. (in press).
-Gender, traits, peer relations, and identity during development: Toward an integrative model.
+Gender, dispositions, peer relations, and identity during development: Toward an integrative model.
 In N. K. Dess, J. Marecek, & L. C. Bell (Eds.), Gender sex, and sexualities: Psychological perspectives.
 New York, NY: Oxford University Press.

 Leaper, C., & Bigler, R. S. (in press).
-Gender typing of toys: Consequences for society.
+Gender-typing of children's toys: Societal causes and consequences.
 To appear in E. S. Weisgram & L. M. Dinella (Eds.), Gender-typing of children’s toys.
 Washington, DC: American Psychological Association.

 Leaper, C., & Tenenbaum, H. R. (in press).
 Gender socialization in childhood.
 To appear in K. L. Nadal (Ed.), The SAGE encyclopedia of psychology and gender.

 Leaper, C., & Robnett, R. D. (in press).
 Sexism.
 To appear in R. J. R. Levesque (Ed.), Encyclopedia of adolescence (2nd Ed.).
 New York: Springer.

 Robnett, R. D., Daniels, E., & Leaper, C. (in press).
 Growing up gendered: Feminist perspectives on development.
 To appear in J. W. White & C. Travis (Eds.), APA handbook on the psychology of women.
 Washington, DC: American Psychological Association.

 Starr, C. E., & Leaper, C. (in press).
 Gender.
 To appear in M. H. Bornstein (Ed.), The SAGE encyclopedia of lifespan human development.